Alexhb61/Matrix_Algorithms/linear_programming/hyper_ball_method_Fetch.md

 ```
 ## Correctness and runtime Analysis:
 It uses at most 2 runs of the inner orcale, and O(n) work and O(log(n)) depth.
-I believe it doesn't effect C and D because epsilon only grows, but doesn't definitely grow.
+I believe it doesn't effect D because epsilon only grows, but doesn't definitely grow.
 The geometry seems clear.
+## Concern Numerical Stability and C constant:
+I can imagine a situation where the polytope defined by the inequalities is non-empty, but the polytope after intersecting with the equality constraint is empty.
+This could lead to a nearly zero new_direction which might then cause oscillation or other problems.
+However, it at least means that 1/C is unbounded in that case.

 # Stable Programs
 ## H(A) inner product Lemma: